wfjvdham/Rcourse/extra/tensorflow/tensorflow.md

 - Hardware independent (CPU, GPU, TPU)
 - Can distribute computations over different hardware
 - Fast low level computations **c++**
-- R can be really useful as an interface
+- R can be really useful as an [interface](https://tensorflow.rstudio.com/)

-How does TensorFlow works?
 Tensors
 ========================================================

 > Data stored in a multidimensional array